-- Medically Necessary supplies as ordered by your Qualified Practitioner, including, but not limited to, ostomy supplies, prescribed needles, syringes and chem strips.
-Nonsterile examination gloves used by you or your caregiver are NOT a covered medical supply. - 2.
-Diabetes supplies, such as needles, syringes, continuous glucose monitors and blood glucose monitors, lancets and test strips, may be purchased through Providence Health Plan participating medical supply providers or under this benefit at Participating Pharmacies.
+1. Medically Necessary supplies as ordered by your Qualified Practitioner, including, but not limited to, ostomy supplies, prescribed needles, syringes and chem strips.
+Non-

+- sterile examination gloves used by you or your caregiver are NOT a covered medical supply. - 2.
+Diabetes supplies, such as needles, syringes, continuous glucose monitors and blood glucose monitors, lancets and test strips, may be purchased through Providence Health Plan participating medical supply providers under your DME benefit.
+See section 4.14.1 for coverage of select diabetes supplies and formulary insulin pumps under your prescription benefit.
 Formulary, Prior Authorization, and quantity limits may apply please see your Formulary for details.
 See section 4.9.4 for coverage of diabetic equipment such as insulin pump devices. - 3.
 Medically Necessary medical foods for supplementation or dietary replacement including non-prescription elemental enteral formula for home use, when determined to be Medically Necessary for the treatment of severe intestinal malabsorption and a physician has issued a written order for the formula and the formula comprises the sole source, or an essential source, of nutrition.
 Medical foods are also covered for the treatment of Inborn Errors of Metabolism, as described in section 4.12.2.
-Medical foods do not include total parenteral nutrition (TPN), which is covered under section 4.3.5.
+Medical foods do not include total parenteral nutrition (TPN), which is covered under section 4.7.1.